-Beaches near Fort Myers make a great beach travel destination!
-There's a change of pace when you go to Fort Myers & Sanibel Beaches.
-For a lot of people, it's just slowing down and relaxing.
-For others, it's enjoying the soft, white sandy beaches and just sinking your toes in.
-Then for some, it's the outdoor activities, playing in the water, and the family activities where every minute it taken full advantage of.
+Enjoy the best of Fort Myers!
+There’s a change of pace when you go to Fort Myers & Sanibel Beaches.
+For a lot of people, it’s just slowing down and relaxing.
+For others, it’s enjoying the soft, white sandy beaches and just sinking your toes in.
+Then for some, it’s the outdoor activities, playing in the water, and the family activities where every minute it taken full advantage of.

 If you’re looking for fun in the fun in the sun, you will find it all on the beaches surrounding Fort Myers.
 From the quiet and secluded Cayo Costa to the boundless activity found at Lynn Hall Memorial Park, there is beach for you.
 Lynn Hall is right in the heart of Fort Myers Beach.
 You will find more action here than at any of the other beaches with lots of restaurants, bars and lots of water sports.